cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ## Puzzle(1)1
-Straight off the bat you are given a list of opcodes that represent an ethereum contract.
-On the far left we have the byte position of this line's opcode.
-In the middle we have the opcode itself and on the far right we have the mnemonic for each opcode ( the more human readable option ).
-For each of the puzzles I have added a stack column that illustrates the current state of the evm's stack (INCLUDE LINK) at each operation, aswell as an action column that provides any aditional comments.
+Straight off the bat, we are given a list of opcodes that represent an Ethereum contract.
+On the far left, we have the byte position of this line's opcode.
+In the middle, we have the opcode itself and on the far right, we have the opcode's mnemonic.
+To help illustrate each puzzle I have added a stack column that contains the state of the stack for each operation, as well as an action column to provide any additional comments.

-The goal, like in the first set of is to provide the msg.value and (or) msg.data that will reach the STOP opcode without running into any of the REVERT of INVALID opcodes that are littered around the program.
+The goal remains the same as in the original Evm Puzzles.
+Provide the msg.value and (or) msg.data value that will complete the execution of the contract (reach STOP without REVERTing).
 ```
 ############
 # Puzzle 1 #